SatSale/SatSale/README.md

 ```
 gunicorn --worker-class eventlet -w 1 -b 0.0.0.0:8000 server:app
 ```
+Gunicorn is a lightweight python HTTP server, alternatively you can run with just `python server.py` though this is not recommended for production.

 That's it!
 You should now be able to view your BTCPyment server at `http://YOUR_SERVER_IP:8000/`.
 If running locally, this will be `127.0.0.1:8000`.
 You might have to allow gunicorn through your firewall with `sudo ufw allow 8000`.
 You will want to run with nohup so it continues serving in the background:
 ```
 nohup gunicorn --worker-class eventlet -w 1 -b 0.0.0.0:8000 server:app > log.txt 2>&1 &